viewstools/docs/README.md

 # How can you benefit from what we are doing?
-👋 Today Views allows teams to become more cross-functional by use of clean, simple, and meaningful code.
+👋 Today Views allows teams to become more cross-functional by the use of clean, simple, and meaningful code.

-Minimized learning curve opens new possibilities of contribution even for non-technical members, like designers or business analysts.
+Its small learning curve opens new possibilities of contribution, even for non-technical members, like designers or business analysts.

-## Who else is using it successfully?
+## Is someone else using it successfully?
 Yes! 🚀 We currently have a strategic partner using Views to deliver their core application to their 50 million users in the USA.
-We're growing numbers and drafting a story that should help you understand what it meant for them to adopt Views in practical terms.
+We're gathering numbers and drafting a story that should help you understand what it meant for them to adopt Views in practical terms.